 Although I didn’t understand the things I’d heard in church and class, I felt I’d done enough to call myself a Catholic—especially since I wore a gold crucifix around my neck.

 As a rebellious teenager, I heard a joke about different religious beliefs.
-“Catholics,” the comic said, “have the most fun because they’re allowed to do whatever they want—as long as they confess it.”
+“Catholics,” the comic said, “have the most fun because they have the freedom to do whatever they want—as long as they confess it.”

 I’d found a new motto.
 Though I never actually made official confessions, I did confess my abundant sins to friends—usually when we were high and giggling about our dastardly deeds.